Delta Queen

-The Delta Queen is an American sternwheel steamboat.
-She is known for cruising the major rivers that constitute the tributaries of the Mississippi River, particularly in the American South, although she began service in California on the American River delta for which she gets her name.
-She was docked in Chattanooga, Tennessee and served as a floating hotel until purchased by the newly formed Delta Queen Steamboat Company.
+Delta Queen is an American sternwheel steamboat.
+She is known for cruising the major rivers that constitute the tributaries of the Mississippi River, particularly in the American South, although she began service in California on the Sacramento River delta for which she gets her name.
+She was docked in Chattanooga, Tennessee and served as a floating hotel from 2008 to 2014 when purchased by the newly formed Delta Queen Steamboat Company.
 She was towed to Houma, Louisiana, in March 2015 for refurbishing to her original condition.

-The Delta Queen is 285 ft long, 58 ft wide, and draws 11.5 ft.
+The STR Delta Queen is 285 ft long, 58 ft wide, and draws 11.5 ft.
 She weighs 1,650 tons (1,676 metric tons), with a capacity of 176 passengers.
 Her cross-compound steam engines generate 2000 ihp, powering a stern-mounted paddlewheel.
 Built in 1927, she is the last surviving steam-powered overnight passenger boat plying the watershed of the Mississippi.
 In 1989, she was designated a National Historic Landmark.
-Originally, she was built as an equal to her sister ship, the Delta King, which is currently moored in Sacramento.
+Originally, she was built as an equal to her sister ship, the Delta King, which is moored in Sacramento.